BallenIsles

 Gated community in Palm Beach Gardens, Florida, U.S.

 BallenIsles is a gated community in Palm Beach Gardens, Palm Beach County, Florida, United States.
 It is home to three golf courses at the BallenIsles Country Club, and was formerly the headquarters of the PGA of America, and former home to the PGA Tour Qualifying School through 1971.
 An award-winning golf club, it has been host to numerous PGA tour events and major golf tournaments, including the PGA Championship, Senior PGA Championship, and Men's Golf World Cup.
 In July 2013, BallenIsles Country Club earned the Board Room Magazine and Forbes Distinguished Clubs designation; and in 2022, it was voted Best Country Club & Best Golf Course 2022 in Palm Beach County.

 Geographic area

-The subdivision is bordered on the north by PGA Boulevard, on the east by Military Trail, the south by Northlake Boulevard, and the west by Florida's Ronald Reagan Turnpike.
+The subdivision is bordered on the north by PGA Boulevard, on the east by Military Trail, the south by Northlake Boulevard, and the west by Florida's Turnpike.
 The main road within BallenIsles is BallenIsles Drive.
 The road stretches between the north entrance on PGA Boulevard and the south entrance on Northlake Boulevard.
 The east entrance on Military Trail connects to BallenIsles Drive via East Island Ave.

 The community of BallenIsles is made up of 1,575 residences in 33 neighborhoods.
 The residences are a mix of patio homes, golf villas, courtyard homes, and estate homes.